Saturday, January 13, 2024

 The DSP chip inside the XHDATA D-328 is the SiLabs Si4825, one of their chips designed to tune the bands digitally, using an analog tuning method.
 In this case, the chip uses a potentiometer (similar to a volume control) to tune the chip's firmware up and down each band.
 The Si4825 was designed in 2013, so the chip, and its technology, has been around a while.
 The SiLabs company is fairly well known in DX circles, as the Austin, TX company has made SDR and DSP technology accessible in small radios like the D-328, and the chips themselves are in many radios, from XHDATA's to Tecsuns to Sangeans.
 I remember back in the 1990's DSP technology was expensive, and usually used for audio enhancement for SW radios -- they would be these external boxes you used in place of a receiver's external speaker, hoping it would reduce noise better than a noise blanker.

 Now, most SW/MW and FM radios have DSP naturally, thanks to companies like SiLabs.
-And if you compare a DSP SW radio to an analog SW radio (even a good one), you can hear the noise and hiss is reduced.
+And if you compare a DSP SW radio to an analog SW radio (even a good one), you can hear the noise and hiss is reduced, and speech and music often is much better resolved.
+And analog radio may bring in a signal at the same strength as a DSP radio, but the hiss and normal atmospheric noise can cover part of the audio.
+With modern DSP portables, that generally is not the case

 IT LOOKS SIMILAR TO A COUPLE 1990's SW PORTABLES, BUT WORKS MUCH BETTER